2.6.4 Peripheral vasodilators and related drugs

 - The use of vasodilators may increase blood flow at rest, but the few controlled studies carried out have shown little improvement in walking distance or sustained increase in muscle flow during exercise.

 - Symptoms in patients with intermittent claudication are often improved through the use of treatments and lifestyle interventions to reduce cardiovascular risk.
-Those remaining symptomatic may be considered for treatment with naftidrofuryl and assessed for improvement after 3–6 months (discontinue if no symptomatic benefit).
+First line advice is to exercise and stop smoking.
+Those remaining symptomatic may be considered for treatment with naftidrofuryl and assessed for improvement after 3 to 6 months (discontinue if no symptomatic benefit).

 - First-line management of Raynaud’s phenomenon includes avoiding exposure to cold and stopping smoking.
 A calcium channel blocker such as nifedipine m/r [off-label] may be useful for reducing the frequency and severity of vasospastic attacks.